daniel-merrick/Deep-Learning-Literature/README.md

 # Deep-Learning-Literature
-Collection of Research Papers, Blogs, Articles, Books, etc on Neural Networks that I find interesting and useful
+Collection of Research Papers, Blogs, Articles, Books, etc on Neural Networks that I find interesting and useful...
+A growing list.

 ### Using Information Theory to Understand and Train Neural Networks